 How do you change history?
 You start with people.
-Thousands of people with one shared purpose and whole lot of persistence.
+Thousands of people with a shared purpose and a whole lot of persistence.
 The only thing missing in this equation is a medium for the message.

 The idea was simple: Create as much buzz as possible around 4 Change.org petitions, prior to the Spanish general elections.

-The results?
-The campaign received massive coverage by some of the top television channels in Spain and newspapers, including the Huffington Post.
+The result?
+The campaign received massive coverage by some of the top television channels and newspapers in Spain, including the Huffington Post.